UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/git-novice/05-history.md

 +++ b/mars.txt
 @@ -1 +1,4 @@
- Cold and dry, but everything is my favorite color +The two moons may be a problem for Wolfman
+ Cold and dry, but everything is my favorite color +The two moons may be a problem for Juan
-+But the Mummy will appreciate the lack of humidity +An ill-considered change
++But the Sarah will appreciate the lack of humidity +An ill-considered change
 ~~~
 {: .output}